Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 This API sends Audience Manager a signal with traits and returns the matching segments for the visitor in a callback.

 Audience Manager sends the AAM UUID in response in initial signal call.
 The AAM UUID is persisted in `NSUserDefaults` and is sent by the SDK in all subsequent signal requests.
-If available, the Experience Cloud ID \(MID\) is also sent in each signal request with the DPID and the DPUUID.
-The visitor profile that Audience Manager returns is saved in `NSUserDefaults`ß and is updated with every signal call.
+If available, the Experience Cloud ID (MID) is also sent in each signal request with the DPID and the DPUUID.
+The visitor profile that Audience Manager returns is saved in `NSUserDefaults` and is updated with every signal call.

-#### **Syntax**
+#### Syntax

 ```objectivec
 + (void) signalWithData: (NSDictionary<NSString*, NSString*>* __nullable) data